 Sarah is Administrator of the BA and MA Programmes and looks after Student and Staff Support.

-Louise works part-time and is our Events, Publicity and Website Coordinator.
+Louise works part-time and is our Social Media, Events, Publicity and Website Coordinator.

 Liz is our Bursar and manages the financial aspects of IBI.